ga4gh/gks-common/schema/common/def/InformationEntity.rst

           - :ref:`Extension`
           - 0..m
           - A list of extensions to the entity.
 Extensions are not expected to be natively understood, but may be used for pre-negotiated exchange of message attributes between systems.
-       *  - type
-          - string
-          - 1..1
-          - MUST be "InformationEntity".
        *  - specifiedBy
           - :ref:`Method` | :ref:`IRI`
           - 0..1